samjones00/docs/docs/_documentation/svg.md

 Svg.AddImage("<svg width='100' height='100' viewBox='0 0 100 100'>...</svg>", "myicon", "my-icons");
 ```

-Where it will register your SVG with the name `myicon` in the css file `/css/my-icons.css`.
+Where it will register the SVG under the `myicon` name and include it in the `/css/my-icons.css` css file.

 ### SVG APIs